rhitviksinha/rhitviksinha/README.md

   Prediction and Climate Modelling using Deep Learning.

 - **Autonomous Robotics & AI Intern** @ [Ottonomy.io](https://www.ottonomy.io/), *[June 2020 - Aug 2020]*
-  Specifically pertaining to setting up of training and deployment pipelines for Deep Learning models utilizing AWS resources, including but not limited to: S3, EC2, SageMaker.
+  Specifically pertaining to setting up of training and deployment pipelines for Deep Learning models utilizing AWS services, including but not limited to: S3, EC2, SageMaker.

 ## Education 📚